 In addition, Amy advises clients regarding post-issuance compliance with tax-related statutes and regulations, disclosure requirements and bond document covenants and prepares and reviews clients’ ESG investing policies.

-Prior to joining Chapman, Amy practiced in the health care group at Jones Day.
+Prior to joining Chapman in 2014, Amy practiced in the health care group at Jones Day.

 National Association of Bond Lawyers